Counseling

 Wendy holds a Masters in Education degree from the University of Montevallo and is a Licensed Professional Counselor (LPC).
 She spent fifteen years with Shelby County Schools, ten years with Alabaster City Schools specializing in at-risk programs, and five years in private counseling services in Shelby County.
 She joined Family Connection in December of 2024 to lead the organization’s expansion of counseling services to more youth and families throughout Central Alabama.

-Hailey McGhee, MSW
+Hailey McGhee, LMSW

 Counselor